-While adult rabbits or rabbits that are more than 7 months old can eat oranges.
-But make sure that you slowly introduce it to your rabbit’s diet when you’re giving it to your rabbit for the first time.
+Adult rabbits or rabbits that are more than 7 months old can eat oranges.
+But make sure that you slowly introduce it to your rabbit’s diet when you’re giving it to him for the first time.

 - Can Rabbits Eat Asparagus?
 9 things you need to know.

 - Can Rabbits Eat Tomatoes?
 What You Need To Know.